schmelczer/backup-container/README.md

 ## Background

 Over the past year, this backup setup has enabled me to successfully restore all my data after incidents.
 This is all thanks to the excellent backup tool called BorgBackup.
-The scripts in the this repository serve as an opinionated thin wrapper around it.
+The scripts in this repository serve as an opinionated thin wrapper around it.
 The Docker image provided can be used directly in various self-hosting setups.
 It's designed to be a simple and effective tool for those looking to establish a reliable backup system, saving time and avoiding common pitfalls.

 ## Features